 Existing social and health determinants put Indigenous Australians who have spent time in prison at higher risk of poor health due to an increased exposure to behavioural and environmental health risk factors (Shepherd et al. 2020).
 While most Indigenous Australians entering prison reported good mental health, they were more likely than non-Indigenous Australians to report having some chronic illnesses (AIHW 2019).

-Of Indigenous prisoners surveyed in 2018:
+Of Indigenous people in prison surveyed in 2018:

-- 3 in 4 (75%) entrants described their mental health as excellent, very good, or good.
+• 3 in 4 (75%) entrants described their mental health as excellent, very good, or good

-- 1 in 3 (33%) had been told by a health professional that they had a mental health disorder.
+• 1 in 3 (33%) had been told by a health professional that they had a mental health disorder

-- Less than 1 in 14 (7%) dischargees reported their mental health had deteriorated during their time in prison.
+• less than 1 in 14 (7%) dischargees reported their mental health had deteriorated during their time in prison.

 Strengthening cultural safety for Indigenous Australians’ health care can improve their access to and quality of care (Australian Health Ministers’ Advisory Council 2016).
 Indigenous prison dischargees were asked whether they received treatment or consultation from an Aboriginal Community Controlled Health Organisation or Service (ACCHO) or Aboriginal Medical Service (AMS) while in prison.
 They were also asked whether they had received culturally appropriate care in prison.

-- 4 in 5 dischargees (80%) reported they always received culturally appropriate health care in prison.
+• 4 in 5 dischargees (80%) reported they always received culturally appropriate health care in prison

-- Less than 1 in 10 (9%) reported receiving treatment or consultation from an ACCHO and/or AMS service while in prison.
+• less than 1 in 10 (9%) reported receiving treatment or consultation from an ACCHO and/or AMS service while in prison

-- Male Indigenous dischargees were more likely to report always receiving culturally appropriate health care (81%) than female Indigenous dischargees (68%).
+• male Indigenous dischargees were more likely to report always receiving culturally appropriate health care (81%) than female Indigenous dischargees (68%).

 For more information on the health of people in prison, see:

-Visit Prisoners for more on this topic.
+Visit People in prison for more on this topic.

 References